 “Key Provisions in Construction Contracts” — Client Presentation, February 2020

 Travis M. Brown leads the firm’s Insurance Coverage and Risk Management practice group and serves as Managing Principal of the Dallas office.
 He brings more than a decade of experience advising clients on a wide range of insurance coverage matters.
 Travis began his career at an insurer-side firm with a national practice and gained valuable insight into how insurance companies evaluate claims, before and during litigation.
-Now, he applies that experience and insight on the other side of the docket to help companies ensure that insurers honor their obligations under the policy when a claim arises.
+Now, he applies that experience and insight on the other side of the docket to help companies ensure insurers honor their obligations under the policy when a claim arises.
 His primary focus is advising contractors, owners, subcontractors, and other participants in the construction industry in disputes with their insurance companies.
 In his coverage practice, he frequently represents oilfield service providers, pipeline companies, alternative energy contractors, and other clients across the oil, gas, and broader energy industries.
 In addition, his coverage expertise extends well outside the construction context.
-In the past two years alone, he has assisted clients in securing multi-million-dollar settlements or claim payments in disputes with insurers in a wide variety of cases, including a claim for coverage involving an e-mail spoofing/wire fraud incident, an eight-figure claim involving catastrophic property damage from the 2021 statewide freeze event in Texas, and several seven and eight-figure claims under builders risk policies.
+He has assisted clients in securing multi-million-dollar settlements or claim payments in disputes with insurers in a wide variety of cases, including a claim for coverage involving an e-mail spoofing/wire fraud incident, an eight-figure claim involving catastrophic property damage from the 2021 statewide freeze event in Texas, and several seven and eight-figure claims under builders risk policies.

 Education